 Think about the end goal

 Remind yourself why you decided to study.
 It might be for progression in your current role, to change careers completely, or simply for personal growth.
 Keeping the end goal in mind will help to keep you motivated, especially at the times when you have to say ‘no’ to a social event or are finding the study a bit tough.

 Sleep and exercise

-So simple yet so important.
+So simple, yet so important.
 Studying late into the night will likely mean an unproductive day at work the next day.
 But equally, working late every evening will mean unproductive study time.
-Having some form of break in between the two is important – a quick run, some yoga or just walking the dog will help to clear your mind so that you’re ready to study.
-Not looking after yourself will make you sick and run down, and inevitably both your work and study will suffer.
+Having some form of break between the two is important.
+A quick run, some yoga or just walking the dog will help to clear your mind so that you’re ready to study.
+Not looking after yourself can make you sick and burnt out, and inevitably both your work and study will suffer.

 Pat yourself on the back

 Lastly, congratulate yourself for putting in the time and effort to work on ‘you’!
 And as American journalist Sylvia Porter once said, “Invest in yourself, in your education.
 There’s nothing better”.